digdir/designsystemet/README.md

 ## Contributors 💪

-We are fortunate to have an awesome group of individuals who contribute to the design system.
+We are lucky to have a great group of people who help with the design system.

 <a style="margin-top: 32px; display: block;" href="https://github.com/digdir/designsystem/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=digdir/designsystem" />